bluescarni/obake/doc/install.rst

 Piranha also depends on other libraries for optional features:

-* on Linux, Piranha can use `libbacktrace <https://github.com/ianlancetaylor/libbacktrace>`_ to add stack traces to the error messages.
-On some distributions, such as Ubuntu, libbacktrace is built into the GCC compiler; otherwise, it can be installed as a standalone library.
+* on some operating systems, Piranha can use `libbacktrace <https://github.com/ianlancetaylor/libbacktrace>`_ to improve the quality of the stack traces.

 Installing Piranha
 ------------------